DistRap/can4disco/README.rst

 Tests
 -----

-CANSendRcv
+CANSendRecv
   test application sending packets from CAN1, blinks on received packets.
-  Image available in build/cansendrcv-test/image CANLoop test application sending packets from CAN1 to CAN2 and vice versa triggering LEDs on received messages.
+  Image available in build/cansendrecv-test/image CANLoop test application sending packets from CAN1 to CAN2 and vice versa triggering LEDs on received messages.
   Image available in build/canloop-test/image
+CAN2UART
+  can2uart bridge
+  Image available in build/can2uart-test/image

 Flashing
 --------